 Two views of Picasso marble mountain lion by Rickson Kallestewa, 3.5 inches long and $75.
 The mountain lion is by Mike Mahooty.
 It is 3.75 inches long and $90.

 Enrike Leekya has been busy fashioning a wonderful range of animals.
 All are carved from Zuni travertine.
-Above, left to right: The anteater is 3.5 inches long and $75.
+Left to right: The anteater is 3.5 inches long and $75.
 A kangaroo!
 2 5/8 inches high and $60.
-A horse, 2.75 inches long and $60.
+An African lion, 2.5 inches long and $75.
+A tiger, 4 inches from nose to tail and $90.
+The beaver stands 3.5 inches high and is $60.